Umbilical hernia repair

 If your hernia was large or the repair was complicated, you may have a fine drainage tube sticking out from the wound.
 You may need to stay in hospital until this is taken out.
 Ask your surgeon for more information if you have a drainage tube.

 Your nurse will give you advice about caring for your healing wound before you go home.
-It’s important to keep the area of your operation clean and dry after your operation.
-You may need to avoid swimming or soaking in a bath until any staples, stitches or dressings have been removed.
+It’s important to keep the area of your operation clean and dry.
+You may need to avoid swimming or soaking in a bath until any staples, stitches, or dressings have been removed.
 You may be given a date for a follow-up appointment.
+Dissolvable stitches take different times to disappear.
+Fast-absorbing ones will go within 30 days while slow ones take longer.

 Recovering from umbilical hernia repair

-Everyone recovers differently from umbilical hernia surgery.
-You may recover in a few weeks, or it may take you a few months to get back to your usual activities.
-How long this takes will depend on your general health and how complicated your surgery was.
+People recover differently from umbilical hernia surgery.
+Umbilical hernia surgery recovery time can be a few weeks, or it may take you a few months to get back to your usual activities.
+How long it takes will depend on your general health as well as how complicated your umbilical hernia treatment was.

 You’ll have small scars.
-These will heal in around four to six weeks.
+These will heal in around two weeks.
 The scars will usually get softer and fade gradually for up to a year.
 If you had open surgery, the size of your scar will depend on how big your hernia was.
 If you had keyhole surgery, most scars are 0.5 to 1cm.

 Easing any discomfort

 You may get some pain in the first few days after your umbilical hernia repair.
 If you need pain relief, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.
-Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.
+Always read the patient information that comes with your medicine.
+If you have any questions, ask your pharmacist for advice.

-You may find it helpful to hold your hand over your tummy when you cough or move for a while after your surgery.
+For a while after your surgery, you may find it helpful to hold your hand over your tummy when you cough or move.
 This can give you support to ease any discomfort.

 It’s important to try to avoid constipation after an umbilical hernia repair.
-This is because straining to do a poo can put pressure on the part of your tummy where you had surgery.
-So eat plenty of fresh fruit and vegetables and drink plenty of water.
-If you’re finding it hard to poo, you may be able to take a mild laxative, but check with a doctor or pharmacist first.
+This is because straining to do a poo can put pressure on your tummy where you had the surgery.

 Back to your routine

-You may be able to get back to your normal activities after a week or two as long as these don’t cause you any pain.
-You should be able to go for walks, a gentle jog, a light bike ride or exercise in the first two weeks but check with your surgeon.
-Stretching, bending down and using your tummy muscles may feel uncomfortable at first but will get easier over time.
+You may be able to get back to your normal activities after a week or two – as long as they don’t cause you any pain.
+Check with your surgeon first, but you should be able to go for walks, a gentle jog, a light bike ride, or exercise in the first two weeks.

-Your surgeon will give you advice about which activities you shouldn’t do at first.
-They may advise you to wait for six to eight weeks before you do any strenuous exercise, weightlifting, hard cycling and strenuous swimming.
-You should also wait six weeks before you have sex to allow yourself time to recover from your operation.
-If you had a larger umbilical hernia repair, you may need to wait up to eight weeks to do these activities.
+Your surgeon may advise you to wait for six to eight weeks before you do any strenuous exercise, weightlifting, hard cycling, or strenuous swimming.
+You should wait six weeks before you have any strenuous sex as this also aids recovery.

 Getting back to normal

-You should be able to go back to work once you feel up to it.
-Your surgeon will be able to give you the right advice to fit in with your job and lifestyle.
+If you work, you should be able to go back once you feel up to it.
+Again, your surgeon can give individual advice.
 You may feel ready for light work a few days after your surgery.
-But it may take you longer to return if your work is strenuous and involves heavy lifting or puts a strain on your tummy muscles.
+But you may be off work longer if tasks put a strain on your tummy muscles.

 Side-effects of umbilical hernia repair